 How They Impact Your Plants:

-Ants also like to eat the ‘honeydew’ left behind by aphids that are feeding on a plant – they’ll even ‘farm’ the aphids by carrying them to the new growth on the plant so the aphids have a fresh source of food, and the ants get more honeydew in return.
-Though they likely aren’t damaging your plants directly, ants on your plants usually means there are other, harmful bugs around.
+However, ants also like to eat the ‘honeydew’ left behind by aphids that are feeding on a plant – they’ll even ‘farm’ the aphids by carrying them to the new growth on the plant so the aphids have a fresh source of food, and the ants get more honeydew in return.
+Though they likely aren’t damaging your plants directly, ants on your plants could also mean there are aphids around… and if you look close, you should be able to spot them.

 Identifying Your Ant Problem